LLNL/Sina/python/docs/source/api_basics.rst

 Now we've found the ids of all Records that have a :code:`final_volume` >= 200 and < 310, a :code:`final_acceleration` > 12 and <= 20, a :code:`schema`
-that comes before "bb_12" alphabetically, and a :code:`quadrant`="NW".
+that comes before "bb_12" alphabetically, and a :code:`quadrant` = "NW".
 For an interactive demo, see examples/fukushima/fukushima_subsecting_data.ipynb.

 NOTE: when providing multiple criteria, only entries fulfilling all criteria